7 Ways to Protect Your Office and Employees During Flu Season

 Wash your hands.
 Wash your hands.
 Wash your hands.

 This can’t be emphasized enough.
 Consider signs in break rooms and restrooms reminding employees to wash their hands for at least twenty seconds.
 Also provide hand sanitizer in locations throughout the office.

 A healthy diet, exercise and regular sleep all help keep the immune system working properly.
 Encourage employees with healthy snacks in the break room and opportunities to get up and move around.

 Professional cleaners are trained in best practices for cleaning your whole office.
 Whether it’s during flu season or throughout the year, they are able to make your space both sanitized and beautiful looking.
 They know standards on disinfecting and can help keep the workplace healthy.
 Or, if you’ve had an outbreak of illnesses, they can clean and disinfect even the smallest of areas.

 Flu season can be unpredictable, but we can all do our best to help restrict its spread.
 Encourage your employees to regularly wash their hands and to get adequate rest and nutrition, provide a clear communication on sick leave policies to all staff, have a steady supply of cleaning and sanitizing supplies for easy wipe-downs of surfaces and consider hiring a professional cleaner to meet all your office-cleaning needs.

 Partner with a commercial cleaning company, like Office Pride Commercial Cleaning Services, to provide assistance and help keep you and your workplace clean and healthy during flu season and throughout the year.
-Call Office Pride of Chattanooga-Lake Hills at (423) 531-8311 for a free, no-obligation quote.
+Call your local Office Pride for a free, no-obligation quote.
+Check out our locations!